cemc-oper/ploto/README.md

-# gidat-plot

-GIDAT plot.

-Ploto
+# Ploto

+A plot server for GIDAT.